Jennifer Jade Juniper

 Wooden or nonreactive stirring spoon

-Scour Ingredient – For 3 gallons of water: 1 tsp soda ash or 2 tsp dishwashing liquid.
+Scour Ingredient - For 3 gallons of water: 1 teaspoon soda ash or 2 teaspoon dishwashing liquid.

 Rubber gloves